librato/librato-python-web/README.md

 librato-launch consumes the configuration file (./agent-conf.json, by default).
 Use --config-path to override this default location.

 librato-launch spawns a StatsD process to report metrics to Librato, which listens over UDP port 8142 by default.
 You can customize this port using the --port option to librato-config, or by manually editing the 'port' option in the configuration file.

+The following environment variables, if defined, will override any configuration file settings.

+* LIBRATO_INTEGRATION - identifies the web framework for your app (django, flask or cherrypy)
+* LIBRATO_USER - the username associated with your Librato account
+* LIBRATO_API_TOKEN - a valid api token which has write access to Librato
+* LIBRATO_APP_ID - uniquely identifies your web application and can be used to filter your curated dashboards
+* LIBRATO_INSTRUMENTATION_PORT - UDP port that the bundled statsd instance will listen on

 ## Gunicorn monitoring